ocsf/ocsf-docs/Understanding OCSF.md

 Reserved attributes are populated by a collection, processing or storage system and when defined within an event class are not populated by the producer or mapper personas.
 Their names are prefixed with an underscore by convention.

-The core schema does not have any reserved attributes.
+Note: as of this writing the core schema does not have any reserved attributes.

 ### Attribute Requirement Flags